BikeAmp/migopy/README.rst

             ...

-You can add, additional migrations subtasks
+You can add additional migrations subtasks

 .. code-block:: python